OCR in Finance: How OCR Accounting Enahnces Financial Data Processing?

 Oops!
 Something went wrong while submitting the form.

-What is OCR, and how does it actually work for financial documents?
+What is OCR, and how does it work for financial documents?

-The electronic translation of typed, handwritten, or printed text images into machine-encoded text is known as Optical Character Recognition (OCR).
-OCR allows a large number of paper-based documents in a variety of languages and formats to be transformed into machine-readable text, which not only simplifies storage but also makes previously inaccessible material available to anybody with a single click.
+Optical character recognition (OCR) is the electronic translation of typed, handwritten, or printed images into machine-encoded text.
+OCR allows many paper-based documents in various languages and formats to be transformed into machine-readable text, simplifying storage and making previously inaccessible material available to anybody with a single click.

 The process of automating data extraction from financial documents like Invoices and form OCR works in three phases: